mbucko/openleetcode/README.md

 --------------------------------------------------------
 Welcome to the OpenLeetCode Project!

-The motivation behind this project is to be able to leetcode on the plane without having internet connection.
-It is by no means meant to replace or copy leetcode.com.

-The motivation behind this project is to be able to practice LeetCode problems on a plane without requiring an internet connection (untill Starlink ramps up).
+The motivation behind this project is to be able to practice LeetCode problems on a plane without requiring an internet connection (until Starlink ramps up).
 It is by no means intended to replace or replicate leetcode.com.

 ## Table of Contents